 Women farmers face a variety of obstacles, including a lack of access to information technology, agricultural training, financial services, and support networks like co-operatives or trade unions.
 Without these services, women cannot develop resilience to political, economic, social, or environmental upheaval, and they remain dependent on their male family members.

-.
+- Microfinance Credit.
 Globally, women fall well short of receiving the same financial benefits and opportunities as men.
 Only 10 percent of the credit services available in sub-Saharan Africa, including small "microfinance" loans, are extended to women.
 The New York-based nonprofit Women's World Banking is the only microfinance network focused explicitly on women, providing loans of as little as $100 to help women start businesses.
 Microfinance institutions from 27 countries provide the loans to women who in many cases have no other way to access credit.

-.
+- Urban Farming.
 In Kenya, about 20 urban farmers grow fruits and vegetables on a small strip of land in Kibera, an urban slum in Nairobi with nearly 1 million people.
 These farmers do not formally own this land and farm through an informal arrangement.
 More than once, they have been forced to stop farming, and they often see their water supply cut.
 However, the farmers are continuing to come up with innovative ways of raising food – and incomes – on the farm.
-With the help of the farmers' advocacy group Urban Harvest, the farmers are not only growing food to eat and sell, but, perhaps surprisingly, becoming a source of seed for rural farmers. - Women's Collectives
+With the help of the farmers' advocacy group Urban Harvest, the farmers are not only growing food to eat and sell, but, perhaps surprisingly, becoming a source of seed for rural farmers.

 Although these innovations inevitably help men as well as women, it is important that policymakers, scientists, farmers' groups, and the funding and donor communities focus on ensuring that these women harness the power of these innovations so we can create a more equitable and nourished planet.

 Last edited 8/1/2018 3:35:16 PM